fortrabbit/blog/introducing-upper.md

 ---
 title: Introducing Upper
 created: 2018-08-16
 published: true
 author: os
-excerpt:    "A Craft CMS plugin to help you with pull-CDNs"
+excerpt: A Craft CMS plugin to help you with pull-CDNs
-lead:       "So we said to do more open source on fortrabbit.
-TADA – here is Upper, a Craft CMS plugin to integrate CDN edge caches."
+lead: So we said to do more open source on fortrabbit.
+TADA – here is Upper, a Craft CMS plugin to integrate CDN edge caches.
 keywords: OSS, OS, Craft CMS, Varnish, cache-control
 image: upper-poster.gif
+tags:
+  - webdev
 ---

 **TLDR; Check it our yourself:
 [github.com/ostark/upper](https://github.com/ostark/upper)**